dancercasey/getlexaicoin/README.md

 LEX STANDS FOR ANIMAL WELFARE AND WE THE PEOPLE

 Governance Assertion - We assert that private property — including income derived from it — is protected from direct taxation under the U.S. Constitution.
-This protection is retained by the people via the Ninth Amendment, and enforced against all jurisdictions through the Supremacy Clause.
+This protection is retained by the people via Article 1, Section 9, Clause 4, the Ninth Amendment, and enforced against all jurisdictions through the Supremacy Clause.

 ⚖️ Case Law Chain
 Pollock v.
 Farmers’ Loan & Trust Co.
 (1895) Declared direct taxes on income from property unconstitutional without apportionment.